jaloughrey/Gravitational-Wave-Signals/Grav wave signals/CA2-Copy1.md

 A chirp mass of $M_{ch} = 33.52M_{sun}$ also indicates that our system is high mass and has a high frequency merger.

 #### Part 2:
-Now we can estimate the period from your observed waveform around the peak amplitude of the wave.
+Now we can estimate the period from the observed waveform around the peak amplitude of the wave.

 **Step 1:** Find where the amplitude of the waveform strain peaks.
 <br>